valentjn/vscode-ltex/pages/docs/settings.md

   - Scalar of type `string`
 - `"nl"`: List of additional `nl` (Dutch) words that should not be counted as spelling errors.

   Array where each entry has the following type:

+  - Scalar of type `string`
+- `"nl-BE"`: List of additional `nl-BE` (Dutch (Belgium)) words that should not be counted as spelling errors.

+  Array where each entry has the following type: